w3f/Grants-Program/applications/helixstreet.md

 ### Overview

 helixstreet is a project to extend the use of Blockchain technology to genomics. helixstreet chose substrate as technology to implement a pallet to store a Merkle tree hash of genomic raw sequencing data.
-Relationsships ( ancestry ) can be documented in the blockchain based on relationships between genomic data.
+Relationships ( ancestry ) can be documented in the blockchain based on relationships between genomic data.
 Currently we are planning to implement helixstreet as parathread.

 Ancestry data and personal genomic relationships are today stored centralized. helixstreet's approach allows the representation of ancestry data in a decentralized manner.